goto-bus-stop/dizzay/README.md

       -a, --audio-only           do not show videos.
       --vlc                      play songs in vlc.
       --mplayer                  play songs in mplayer.
-      --now-playing              log the current playing song to standard output.
+      --ui                       play songs and videos in a terminal ui. (requires `dizzay-ui` addon) --now-playing              log the current playing song to standard output.
       --mplayer-args <args>      string of space-separated command-line arguments to pass to mplayer.
       --vlc-args <args>          string of space-separated command-line arguments to pass to vlc.

-The `--vlc` and `--mplayer` flags determine which media player to use.
+The `--vlc`, `--mplayer` and `--ui` flags determine which media player to use.
-If neither flags are given, VLC is used.
+If none of those flags are given, VLC is used.

 Examples:

  * `dizzay --mplayer --now-playing tastycat`
  * `dizzay --vlc mrsuicidesheep-chillout`
  * `dizzay --now-playing --vlc loves-kpop`
+ * `dizzay --ui hummingbird-me`

 ## Dependencies